Jmiguel14/easyBroker_test/README.md

 ## ⚙️ Setup
  ### requirements - Nodejs installed
- - Once installed Nodejs on the computer you must follow the steps below:
+ - Once installed Nodejs in the computer you must follow the steps below:
  - Open the project in your favorite editor
  - run `npm i`
- - then to execute the program run npm start
+ - then to execute the program run `npm start`
- - finally to test the program run npm run test
+ - finally to test the program run `npm run test`